chinapedia/wikipedia.abstract.en/Page/Curl_(mathematics).md

 Definition

-Curl.svg _A_N̂}}.]]
+_A_N̂}}.]]

 The curl of a vector field , denoted by , or , or , at a point is defined in terms of its projection onto various lines through the point.
 If is any unit vector, the projection of the curl of onto is defined to be the limiting value of a closed line integral in a plane orthogonal to divided by the area enclosed, as the path of integration is contracted around the point.

 The curl operator maps continuously differentiable functions to continuous functions , and more generally, it maps [[Smooth_function| \ \overset{\underset{\mathrm{def}}{}}{=} \lim_{A \to 0}\left( \frac{1}{|A|}\oint_C \mathbf{F} \cdot d\mathbf{r}\right)

 where is a line integral along the boundary of the area in question, and is the magnitude of the area.
-This equation defines the projection of the curl of onto , where is the normal vector to the surface bounded by ; and is defined via the right-hand rule (see diagram).Right_hand_rule_simple.png.
+This equation defines the projection of the curl of onto , where is the normal vector to the surface bounded by ; and is defined via the right-hand rule (see diagram)..

 The above formula means that the curl of a vector field is defined as the infinitesimal area density of the _circulation_ of that field.
 To this definition fit naturally